icon-project/icon-service/docs/dapp_guide.md

 ```

-Now, we are going to write a crowd sale contract using above token.
-Let's create a new project for the crowd sale contract.
+Now, we are going to write a crowdsale contract using above token.
+Let's create a new project for the crowdsale contract.

 ```
 $ tbears init sample_crowdsale SampleCrowdSale